 - Often moved from hospital to hospital

-Although in 94% of the 16 serial killer nurse cases studied by Dr Yardley and Dr Wilson, the death rate when those nurses were on shift was higher than average, the researchers highlight the importance in looking at the data as a whole and not using one such trait or characteristic on its own to implicate one individual.
+Although in 94% of the 16 serial killer nurse cases studied by Dr. Yardley and Dr. Wilson, the death rate when those nurses were on shift was higher than average, the researchers highlight the importance of looking at the data as a whole and not using one such trait or characteristic on its own to implicate one individual.

 Convicted Nurse Colin Norris: Guilty or Innocent?

-An eagle-eyed doctor became suspicious of the death of one elderly patient and ordered blood tests which showed lethal doses of insulin in her system.
-For a patient having no medical condition requiring insulin, a police inquiry was launched.
+An eagle-eyed doctor became suspicious of the death of one elderly patient who was suffering from very low glucose levels.
+They ordered blood tests that showed lethal doses of insulin in her system.
+For a patient having no medical condition requiring insulin, this led them to believe she was most likely injected with the drug as a deliberate act of harm.
+A police inquiry was launched.
 72 patient deaths were investigated, 18 were flagged as suspicious with at least 8 who had died during a working shift of Colin Norris.

-It was believed Norris injected very high doses of insulin into frail elderly victims causing their deaths.
+As the investigation moved forward it was believed very early on that Norris injected very high doses of insulin into frail elderly victims causing their deaths.
 He was compared to Dr. Harold Shipman at the time of his court case with police feeling Norris would have gone on to kill many more victims had he not been caught.

 “Here, we have a killer caught at the very beginning of his career.
 I am convinced that Colin Norris would have gone on to kill considerably more people if he was not stopped in his tracks.” – Detective Chief Superintendent Chris Gregg

-There is, however, mounting doubt on his conviction and his guilt.
-In December 2014 a BBC Panorama television programme aired which investigated the deaths and claimed it is possible the victims of Colin Norris may have died from natural causes.
+There is, however, mounting doubt about his conviction and his guilt.
+In December 2014 a BBC Panorama television program aired that investigated the deaths and claimed it is possible the victims of Colin Norris may have died from natural causes.
 This, if correct, would mean Norris is not guilty and he is in prison, labeled as a healthcare serial killer, for murders he did not commit.

 “For anybody to commit the crimes he is convicted of they would have to have a severe personality disorder.
 In other words, they would have to be a psychopath.
 Colin is nothing of the kind.” said Justice campaigner Paul May in 2016.

-Experts featured on the programme claimed the abnormal levels of insulin found in the victim’s blood could have been due to a rare condition called insulin autoimmune syndrome (IAS).
+Experts featured on the program claimed the abnormal levels of insulin found in the victim’s blood could have been due to a rare condition called insulin autoimmune syndrome (IAS).

 - Ramsland, K. (2012) When Nurses Kill.
 Shadow Boxing Blog.
 Psychology Today